camunda/camunda-docs/versioned_docs/version-8.3/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 kubectl -n <RELEASE_NAMESPACE> delete statefulset <RELEASE_NAME>-zeebe
 ```

-Then follow the upgrade process as normal.
+Then, follow the upgrade process as usual.

 #### Zeebe Gateway

-This change has no effect in the normal upgrade using Helm CLI, however it could be important in case you are using Helm post-rendering via other tools like Kustomize.
+This change has no effect on the usual upgrade using Helm CLI.
+However, it could be relevant if you are using Helm post-rendering via other tools like Kustomize.

 The following resources have been renamed: